You can simplify the management of your Compute instances using resources such as instance configurations and instance pools.

 An instance pool is a group of instances within the same region that are created based off of an instance configuration.

-An instance configuration defines the settings to use when creating Compute instances as part of an instance pool, including details such as the base image, shape, and metadata.
+An instance configuration defines the settings to use when creating Compute instances, including details such as the base image, shape, and metadata.
 You can also specify the associated resources for the instance, such as block volume attachments and network configuration.

-You create an instance configuration from an existing Compute instance.
-For steps, see Creating an Instance Configuration.
+For steps to create an instance configuration, see Creating an Instance Configuration.

 To modify an existing instance configuration, create a new instance configuration with the desired settings.